jmespath-community/jmespath.spec/jep-012-01-raw-string-literals.md

 ## Specification

-A raw string literal is value that begins and ends with a single quote, does not interpret escape characters, and may contain escaped single quotes to avoid delimiter collision.
+A raw string literal is value that begins and ends with a single quote and preserves embedded backslashes except those used to escape backslash or single quote characters.

 ### Examples